salesforcecli/plugin-schema/messages/list.md

 # description

 You can list the standard objects, custom objects, or all.
-List includes only Salesforce objects, not Tooling API objects.
+The lists include only Salesforce objects, not Tooling API objects.

 # examples